-What is an Intrathecal Pain Pump?
+What Is An Intrathecal Pain Pump?

 An intrathecal pump is a battery-powered device that administers medications straight into the spinal canal.
 Intrathecal pumps are sometimes used to treat cancer-related pain, as well as chronic pain or spasticity.
 The pump is a round metal device roughly the size of a hockey puck that is surgically placed beneath the skin of your abdomen.
 A short plastic tube called a catheter is surgically implanted in the intrathecal space of the spine and attached to the pump.
 The drug is kept in a reservoir inside the pump.